jimche4/My-Python/README.md

 # My-Python
-Contains most of my Python Code
+Contains most of my Python Code.
 The files are specific programs that accomplishes specific data processing and reporting tasks.